 Note: When scrolling through the stored status code register, the register always starts at status code 1 and scrolls to status code 16.
-Instructions for scrolling the register are in section 5.3.2 of this instruction booklet.

 FUNCTION 29 HOUR METER TENS AND UNITS HOURS SET

 This function allows for the adjustment of the tens and units hours of the hour meter.